goodalexander/goodalexander.github.io/_posts/2023-07-05-firing-myself-p2.md

 * Daily phone screen time sub 2 hours
 * Should be practicing Spanish daily to integrate into local community.
 Best time for this is 1 hour before bed via physical book

+### Stress Zero: Adjusted CBT Protocol

+Once a day, I run a process called Stress Zero in order to directly bump my HRV and try and get my stress to zero.
+The best times to do this are on morning walks or on the way back from work

+1. I record these exercises in the OtterAI app so that I have logs of stressors and intentions over time for analysis
+2. Every exercise starts out with an Intention - i.e. a spiritual goal, that flows from my perception of a higher power.
+I try and keep the Intention something profound and meaningful to me and link it to the tactical space
+3. Next there is gratitude - I explicitly talk about something I'm grateful for and why
+4. Next are stressors.
+I identify a stressor, and then I "debunk" the stressor.
+The way I do this is typically A] Acknowledging the positive underlying intent of the Stressor B] Identifying irrational threads in the stressor so that the stressor falls in on itself C] Identify the self defeating nature of the stressor - i.e. typically if you're super stressed about something you're not taking action towards the positive intention
+5. When possible, try and link defeating the stressors to the Gratitude, or Intention functions to maximize repetition

 ## Firing Myself

 The idea of firing yourself is essentially using AI augmentation to improve decision making by using the absolute minimum amount of judgment on a daily/weekly basis.
 I wrote about this in my last post with a detailed roadmap for building out software tools to augment this.
 For this to work effectively you need A] large amounts of regularly uploaded qualitative context B] quantitative KPIs that suggest how well things are moving forward.
 AI tools can only make high quality decisions on your behalf if they’re armed with full context.